friedmannmartin/friedmannmartin/README.md

 ### Hi there, I´m [Martin!](http://martin.friedmann.cz) 👋

 - 🔭 I’m currently working on my Masters Degree in Information Systems and Technology
-- 🌱 I’m currently learning how to build Javascript/TypeScript
+- 🌱 I’m currently learning Swift

 ### You can reach here: